williaz/TechRefresher/Core_Spring_5.md

 - JDBC AutoCommit can be disabled by calling the **setAutoCommit** method with the value false on a JDBC connection.

+#### PersistenceContext, EntityManager, persistence unit, Entity
-- [x] What does JPA stand for - what about ORM?
+- [] What does JPA stand for - what about ORM?
 - JPA stands for Java Persistence API, Is the Java API for the management of persistence and object/relational mapping in Java EE and Java SE environments”.
 - ORM is an abbreviation for Object-Relational Mapping and is a technique for converting data format typically between what can be inserted into a SQL database and what can be represented by a Java object hierarchy residing in memory.